jessicayin/osmo_tactile_glove/hardware_guides/sensor_assembly.md

 - Chipquik flux
 - Multimeter
 - Pulse magnetizer
-- Cotton buds / stir sticks
+- Cotton tipped applicators / stir sticks

 Note: Please also be prepared to flash the firmware (flash_firmware.md), which happens at step 3.
 ## Instructions